-Today, many best-of-breed disaster recovery solutions are inexpensive and contain exciting, powerful and easy-to-use features.
+Today, many best-of-breed disaster recovery and backup solutions are inexpensive and contain exciting, powerful and easy-to-use features.
 But you can’t just think of software licenses when evaluating disaster recovery solutions.
 You also have to factor in things like hardware, datacenter space, professional services, capital expenditures, vendor lock-in, lost productivity, security issues, and management overhead.

 When you take all of the costs and hassles into consideration, the total cost of implementing and managing your own disaster recovery system can be much higher than the price of the price.

 Also, the free puppy might be lacking some essential capabilities.
 Maybe it’s too friendly to guard your house, or maybe it can’t catch a frisbee.
 This is time and effort that you’ll need to invest in training.